 Proposal ProcessDuring the proposal submission process, you will be asked to identify which of the following target audiences your content is directed toward.
 A session review committee will review the proposals based on target audience areas to ensure a balanced agenda.
 Target audiences include:

-Both your title and abstract will be published in the online, mobile-ready schedule.
+Both your title and abstract will be published on the online, mobile-ready schedule website.
 When considering a title, keep in mind that it should be able to stand alone and clearly convey what your presentation will cover.
 The same goes for your abstract.
 Make sure that your abstract reflects your learning objectives to attract the appropriate audience for your topic.